-Nodular acne is a serious form of acne and can become chronic.
+Nodular acne is a serious form of acne vulgaris and can become chronic.
 Unlike other forms of acne, the lesions are painful and affect the deeper skin layers.
-Therefore, nodular acne requires aggressive treatment and medication (1).
+Therefore, nodular acne requires aggressive acne treatment and (1).
 It can be persistent and take months to heal.
-However, there are chances of recurrence, and that is why you must have patience and stick to the treatment.
+However, this skin condition has a chance of recurrence, and that is why you must have patience and stick to the treatment.
 This article delves deep into the causes of nodular acne and details the remedies, prevention, and risk factors related to this condition.
 Keep reading.

 In This Article